-That’s be Oasis Special Purpose Battalion 300, in English.
+That would be Oasis Special Purpose Battalion 300, in English.
 This peculiarly named unit proves that the Wehrmacht was not averse to a practical joke being played on its soldiers, since they probably never got anywhere near an Oasis.
-Instead of being based in a palm-studded Arabic paradise with tough war-like men on horses and beautiful women wearing veils they found themselves in dusty and stony dirtholes on the Libyan-Egyptian border, until they were forced to surrender in January 1942.
+Instead of being based in a romantic palm-studded Arabic paradise with tough war-like men on horses and beautiful women wearing veils, they found themselves in dusty and stony dirtholes on the Libyan-Egyptian border, until they were forced to surrender following a long siege, in January 1942.

-I understand the battalion was formed in summer 1941 in reaction to General Paulus visit to the desert in April/May, when he found the defensive position on the border too weak.[Correction to follow below].
-The battalion was formed in response to a request made by the D.A.K.
-HQ to O.K.H. on 30 March, for garrison troops for oases through the desert, such as Gialo.
+While I originally thought the battalion had been formed for service in the border fortifications following the visit to Africa of General Paulus (of later Stalingrad fame), this was not the case.
+The battalion was instead formed in response to a request made by the D.A.K.
+HQ to O.K.H. on 30 March, for garrison troops for oases through the desert, such as Gialo or Marada.
 The original request asked for five independent companies.
 The thinking was that these companies could act as flank and rear-area protection for traffic links and water supply points.